matt-attalla/ngx-travel-pixel/README.md

 <p align="center">
-An Angular library to simplify Facebook Pixel tracking with eventIDs to deduplicate events.
+  An Angular library to track Ecommerce and Travel Facebook Pixel Events.
+It also includes the `eventId` property to deduplicate events on the Facebook Events Manager.
 </p>

 <p align="center">